 pdfs/project-brief.pdf (the equivalent absolute URL would be

-A relative URL will point to different places depending on where the file it is used inside is located — for example if we moved our
+A relative URL will point to different places depending on the actual location of the file you refer from — for example if we moved our

 index.html file out of the

 projects directory and into the root of the web site (the top level, not in any directories), the